Night Diver

-"Night Diver" is the second single by Japanese actor and singer Haruma Miura, released posthumously following his death on July 18, 2020.
+"Night Diver" is the second and final single by Japanese actor and singer Haruma Miura, released posthumously following his death on July 18, 2020.
 The song was released digitally via A-Sketch on July 24, 2020 and physically on August 26, 2020.
 The song debuted at number two on the Oricon Weekly Singles Chart, earning him his first top three single.